openjdk/guide/src/index.md

  [online documentation](https://openjdk.java.net/groups/build/doc/building.html),
 ~~~

-### How to work with mercurial when a change is backed out
+### How to work with Mercurial when a change is backed out

 In order to backout a change, the `hg backout` command is recommended, which essentially applies the anti-delta of the change.
 Make sure you perform the backout in the most upstream repository the change has escaped to.